Feeling overwhelmed and alone in your worries, fears and panic?

 During your first session of anxiety therapy, your therapist will likely conduct an initial assessment to gather information about your symptoms, medical history, and goals for therapy.
 They may ask you to complete questionnaires or assessments to help determine the best course of treatment for your anxiety.

-Your therapist will also discuss their approach to therapy and what you can expect from the treatment process.
+Your anxiety therapist will also discuss their approach to therapy and what you can expect from the treatment process.
 They may outline a treatment plan tailored to your specific needs and goals and discuss the frequency and duration of your therapy sessions.

 It's important to be open and honest with your therapist about your symptoms and concerns to ensure you receive the most effective care possible.